hayleadoty/stock-analysis/README.md

 ### Summary

 In general, refactoring code allows us to save time by reusing working code in more streamlined or simplified way.
 We can also make existing code run faster through refactoring.
 A negative of refactoring code could be that sometimes you are working with code that was written by someone else, so it could be confusing or contain bugs.

+An advantage of the original VBA code (in my case) is the fact that it ran faster than my refactored code - exactly 7 seconds faster for both years.
+I'm not sure why this occurred; I'm assuming I made an error somewhere, or possibly may have added or left in pieces of code that were not necessary.
+A disadvantage of the original VBA code (for someone who did not make any errors) would be that it should run slower than the refactored code.
+Also, if it contained any bugs, we'd have had to debug the code before we could refactor it.
+In this case, an advantage of the original VBA code would also be that it was written in a neat, organized manner, complete with comments between code explaining what each line would execute.